hazybluedot/www-source/content/reading/cla_intro.md

 head -n 5
 ~~~~

-will write the first 5 lines of input to /standard output/.
+will write the first 5 lines of input to *standard output*.
 Knowing
 what we do about the `argv` array we can deduce that the contents for
 the above command would look like